grisha/grisha.github.com/source/_posts/2017-05-01-go-web-app-part-3.markdown

 simply ignored it.
-When Babel got its chance to run, it scanned our document for any script tags referencing "text/babel" as its type, and re-requested those pages (which makes them show up twice in developer tools, but the second request ought to served entirely from cache).
+When Babel got its chance to run, it scanned our document for any script tags referencing "text/babel" as its type, and re-requested those pages (which makes them show up twice in developer tools, but the second request ought to served entirely from browser cache).
 It then transpiled it to valid JavaScript and executed it, which in turn caused React to actually render the "Hello World".

 ### Listing People ###

-We need to first go back to the server side and create a handler that lists people.
+We need to first go back to the server side and create a URI that lists people.
 In order for that to happen, we need an http handler, which might look like this: